MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-use-scripts-to-replicate-database.md

 Here's an overview of the process to secure database mirroring endpoints for both SQL Server and SQL Managed Instance:

-1. Import Azure trusted root authority certificates to SQL Server
+1. Import Azure trusted public root certificate authority keys to SQL Server
 1. Generate a certificate on SQL Server and obtain its public key.
 1. Obtain a public key of the SQL Managed Instance certificate.
 1. Exchange the public keys between SQL Server and SQL Managed Instance.

 The following sections describe these steps in detail.

-### Import Azure trusted root authority certificates to SQL Server
+### Import Azure trusted public root certificate authority keys to SQL Server

-Importing the public root certificate keys of Microsoft and DigiCert certificate authorities (CA) to SQL Server is a prerequisite for your SQL Server to trust certificates issued by Azure for database.windows.net domains.
+Importing public root certificate keys of Microsoft and DigiCert certificate authorities (CA) to SQL Server is a prerequisite for your SQL Server to trust certificates issued by Azure for database.windows.net domains.

 First, import Microsoft PKI root-authority certificate on SQL Server: